paramKeswani/fiverr_upgrade/README.md

 ## FireBase Features and Data Stored in Firebase
 -User Authentication(Register and Login).
 -Add Post , Likes and Comments.
-A few resources to get you started if this is your first Flutter project:
+-A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)